blocke/ha-local-echo/README.md

 # This project has been abandoned.
-Home Assistant now includes built in Hue hub emulation which makes this project now pointless.
+Home Assistant now includes built in Hue hub emulation which replaces this project.

 Please see: <https://home-assistant.io/components/emulated_hue/> or an alternative project is <https://github.com/home-assistant/homebridge-homeassistant>